[vc_row][vc_column][vc_column_text]

 Looking To Take Your Acting To The Next Level?

+The industry is back and it’s time to get back to work!
 The acclaimed 6 Month Acting Intensive is New Mexico’s most in-depth training program.
-Students will work with industry professionals on both acting and career building essentials culminating with a professionally produced short!
+Students will work with industry professionals on both acting and career building essentials culminating with a professionally produced short! |